 In this poster, we present research on a technique for predicting search engine switches.
 Our findings show that prediction is possible at a reasonable level of accuracy, particularly when personalization or user grouping is employed.
 These findings have implications for the design of applications to support more effective online searching.

-In contrast to prior work on meta-search, we do not advocate for replacement of multiple engines with an aggregate one, but rather facilitate simultaneous use of individual engines.
-We describe a machine learning approach to supporting switching between search engines and demonstrate its viability at tolerable interruption levels.
+In contrast to prior work on meta-search, we do not advocate for replacing multiple engines with an aggregate one but rather facilitate simultaneous use of individual engines.
+We describe a machine learning approach supporting switching between search engines and demonstrating its viability at tolerable interruption levels.
 Our findings have implications for fluid competition between search engines.

 When do people tend to switch to a different search engine?